-The New Horizons Centre, located within the Clayton Innovation Precinct, was officially opened by the Federal Minister for Innovation, Industry, Science and Research, Minister for Higher Education, Senator the Hon Kim Carr on Tuesday 30 July.
+The New Horizons Centre, located within the Clayton Innovation Precinct, was officially opened today by the Federal Minister for Innovation, Industry, Science and Research, Minister for Higher Education, Senator the Hon Kim Carr.

 New Horizons will co-locate and integrate more than 400 staff from Monash and the Commonwealth Scientific and Industrial Research Organisation (CSIRO), supported by platforms for global research and teaching collaboration through state-of-the-art information communications technology and will facilitate greater linkages with business and the community.

 Monash University’s Vice-Chancellor and President Professor Ed Byrne said the opening of the centre would reinforce the University’s position as a world leader in research.

 “The high-quality work being undertaken in New Horizons is structured around research and development of national and international importance,” Professor Byrne said.

 “By bringing together scientists and engineers from Monash University and CSIRO, and building on the two organisations’ existing research strengths, the facility will have a positive and lasting influence in fields such as manufacturing, biological engineering, renewable energy, and modeling and simulation.

 “The addition of New Horizons will establish the Clayton Innovation Precinct as the most significant technology hub in the southern hemisphere.”

 Dean of the Faculty of Engineering and the Faculty of Information Technology, Professor Frieder Seible said the idea behind the facility was to accommodate the meeting of engineering, IT, and other sciences, allowing for exciting and impactful research across departmental, faculty, and institutional boundaries.